 Notes

 - Only use young green jackfruit as a meat replacement.
-Ripe jackfruit is sweet and won't work for this recipe.
+Ripe jackfruit is sweet and won't work for these burgers.Â

 Tasty and super easy to make!
 I love any excuse to use the crockpot and I had been craving BBQ (something other than BBQ grilled tofu), so this was just the ticket.
 My meat-eating husband approved.
 We used Hawaiian rolls and served with sweet potato and green beans.
 Will definitely make again.
 Thanks!